Jean-Philippe Goncalves: Other projects

 Goncalves has worked as a producer for many French-speaking Quebecer musicians, including Pierre Lapointe, Jean-Pierre Ferland, Ariane Moffatt and Daniel Bélanger.

 In 2005 he and fellow Plaster bandmates Alex McMahon and François Plante collaborated with Lauryn Hill.
 In 2011 Goncalves and McMahon also composed an original electronic score for the Cirque Éloize production titled Cirque Éloize iD.
 Later that same year Goncalves and his Plaster bandmates founded XS, a company specializing in composing music for use in film, advertising and multimedia projects.
 One of the company's first projects included creating sound effects and theme music for the grameshow Le tricheur (the cheater) which premiered on the Canadian French language television network TVA in January 2011.

 He has also composed music for a number of films, including Carface (Autos Portraits), One of the Guys (Ti-Gars), Jouliks and Billie Blue (Cœur de slush), and had a small acting role as Jean-Luc Godard in the 2013 film Hunting the Northern Godard (La Chasse au Godard d'Abbittibbi).

+Goncalves won the award for Best Musical Theme for the Quebec French television drama series Anticosti at the 2026 Prix Gémeaux (the French-language equivalent to the Gemini Awards.)

+Personal life

+Goncalves has two children with his spouse, fashion designer Eve Gravel.
+As of 2017, the couple lived in the Old Rosemont neighbourhood of Montreal.